LaurierRobotics/LaurierRoboticsWebsite/README.md

 # LaurierRoboticsWebsite
-This is the project for the Laurier Robotics Website
+This is the project for the Laurier Robotics Website.

+Contributors: